Salvation Army: Alove UK

 In the 21st century, the Salvation Army in the United Kingdom created a branch for the youth, called Alove: the Salvation Army for a new generation.
 Its purpose is to free the youth of the church and their communities to express themselves and their faith in their own ways.
 Its mission statement is "Calling a generation to dynamic faith, radical lifestyle, adventurous mission and a fight for justice".
 It emphasises worship, discipleship, missions, and social action.
 Alove is a member of the National Council for Voluntary Youth Services (NCVYS).

-Work Against Exploitation
+Work against exploitation

-The Salvation Army works with a specialist team in partnership with the UK service Modern Slavery Helpline (telephone 0800 0121 700) to help people who have been exploited for labor or profits.
+The Salvation Army works with a specialist team in partnership with the UK service Modern Slavery Helpline to operate a hotline for people have been exploited for labor or profits.

+Operation of hostels

 The organisation also assists homeless people by running 461 hostels.

 COVID-19 relief

 In 2020, during the COVID-19 pandemic, The Salvation Army donated 224,603,024 meals and 1,822,412 personal protective equipment supply kits in the United States.